-Silwood Park has a small but active Student Union that runs a number of clubs, societies and events open to both staff and students.
-The Union also maintains the Silwood News mailing list, used to inform staff and students at Silwood Park of upcoming events, changes and other information relevant to Silwood Park.
+Silwood Park has an active Student Union that helps runs a number of clubs, societies and events open to both staff and students.

 You can get a feel for what is happening at Silwood on the Silwood Park Students Union website.

 A number of societies are popular and often run each year such a climbing, allotments, chickens, basketball, football and bird watching, but there is always an opportunity to start a society for any interest or hobby that you may have.
 The start of the academic year is the time to put forward suggestions for societies for your stay at Silwood

 Grow your own weight in root vegetables.
 Silwood Park is big enough to have its own allotments, in front of William Penney Hall, organic and deer proof.
 The club has a good selection of gardening tools too.

 Would you like to organise some environmentally-friendly activities for your fellow Silwoodians?
 In the past, the Green Club has been active running debates, competitions, fairs, composting schemes, film screenings, outings and campaigns.

 We have a growing brood of about 20 chickens (next to the bees opposite the tennis courts) and they require tender loving care!
 If you want to help out please drop us an email.